 What I need some advise on is the height of fencing to keep the deer out and a grass to plant for the parts of the orchard that are not cultivated.

 Now I have each tree individually fenced with a 10 foot diameter ring of 5 foot high goat wire.
 So far this has worked fine, but requires the fence to be removed and repalced everytime I need to cultivate and trim the trees.
 For the 40 trees I want to fenced the whole plot.

 On the grass, I was thinking Buffalo Grass or some mixture of other native grasses that do not need irrigation.
 I have a good well with drip irrigation for the trees and that will continue.

 Any suggestions on what others are doing would be great.

 I live in southwest Bosque county, can I grow Mayhaw trees in my high ph soil.

 I live in central Texas and would like to know the best mulch to use.
 I always use pine bark mulch and really like it ; however, is there a good mulch that won't wash away so badly?
 I do not like cypress mulch.
 What do you recommend?

-Bosque County Texas horticulture almost 6 years ago
+Bosque County Texas horticulture about 6 years ago